UniSharp/laravel-filemanager/README.md

    * [Events](http://unisharp.github.io/laravel-filemanager/events)
    * [Upgrade](http://unisharp.github.io/laravel-filemanager/upgrade)
  * Demo : [Laravel Filemanager container](https://github.com/UniSharp/laravel-filemanager-example-5.3)

+## Installing alpha version
+The alpha version of `v2.0` contains support of cloud storage and fresh new UI with RWD.

+ * Run `composer require unisharp/laravel-filemanager:dev-master` to get the latest code.
+ * Run `composer require unisharp/laravel-filemanager:v2.0.0-alpha4` to get the latest release of alpha version.

+## Errors with namespace
+We have changed namespace from `Unisharp` to `UniSharp`, and change the first character of every namespace into capital.

+If you are updating this package and encounter any errors like `Class not found`, please remove this package entirely and reinstall again.

 ## v1.8 released
  * Please follow the intructions in [upgrade document](https://unisharp.github.io/laravel-filemanager/upgrade).